-Thoughts on Education and Life at Vermont Commons School
+Thoughts on Education at Vermont Commons School

-by Dexter Mahaffey, Head of School
+by Dr. Dexter Mahaffey, Head of School

 In his essay “A Good Scythe,” Wendell Berry writes about his preference for using the old-world tool over the now ubiquitous weed-eater.
 While Berry objects to the combustion engine tool’s effect on our environment, his focus here is on pace.
 A scythe, he argues, limits one’s work naturally: there’s only so long you can keep at it, swinging the broad, heavy blade, before you eventually tire and must take a break.
 The human body has natural limits.
 When we pretend this isn’t so, we often trade quality for quantity in the name of productivity, often trading depth for breadth.

-I return to Berry’s essay these days because the faculty read Adam Alter’s new book Irresistible this summer.
+I return to Berry’s essay these days because the faculty read Adam Alter’s new book Irresistible recently.
 Alter delves deeply into recent revelations in the neuroscience of addiction and reveals how our technology—devices, platforms, programs, and apps—are intentionally and successfully built to tap our capacity for addiction, particularly in those young members of our society whose capacity for coordinated judgment and restraint are still works in progress.
 Sadly, we adults fare little better.
 While the various systems in our post-adolescent brains are merged and coordinating well, we are still vulnerable to addiction; and technology, as it turns out, provides our brain chemistry precisely the same rush as substances do and creates an ongoing hunger for more in exactly the same way.
 In the era of the smartphone with every email pushed to us through a buzz, ping, or light, many of us have let our technology train us to be both immediately available and immediately responsive, regardless of the message’s urgency or lack thereof.
 Alter relates that the average American workplace email goes unread for six seconds.
 While some of us might wait to respond to that email until later, most stop whatever we were doing to open and read our new message.

 What this means for productivity and focus in the workplace is staggering.
 We are infinitely interruptible, regardless of how important our current task is or how committed we had just been to doing it.
 In that environment, there’s apparently no work that can’t or shouldn’t be halted.
 What does it mean for our work, our studies, our learning and teaching, if we allow our focus to be broken throughout the day, all day, every day?
 When do we fit focused work in?
 Teachers still need long stretches of time to imagine and create excellent plans for their classes or give detailed, careful feedback on student work.
 Students still need long periods of quiet, undistracted focus if they are to muscle through a complex equation, substantiate a valid and compelling argument, or compose a work of musical beauty.